LAKERS TOGETHER: Find out information about COVID-19

 How can I get into a closed class?

 Faculty in Seidman are not permitted to give closed class permits.
-If a course requires a registration permit, is closed, or prevents registration based on major, class, prerequisite etc., students can request electronic overrides through myBanner.
+If a course requires a registration permit, is closed, or prevents registration based on major, class, prerequisite, etc., students can request electronic overrides through myBanner.
 Details can be found at this link.
-Capacity overrides are only given out on a limited basis depending on the course, a students graduation date, major requirement, etc. Staff in the Seidman Undergraduate Programs Office in 1041 L. William Seidman Center (616-331-7500) are also available to answer any questions you may have.
+Capacity overrides are not permitted for closed classes.
+Staff in the Seidman Undergraduate Programs Office in 1041 L. William Seidman Center ((616) 331-7500) are available to answer any questions you may have.

 We have the same admission requirements for B.A., B.S., and B.B.A. majors.
 As stated in the GVSU Catalog: "Because economics is a department in the Seidman College of Business, students must achieve a 2.75 cumulative GPA and 55 semester hours to be admitted to the economics program."
 New requirements for students admitted to GVSU under the 2016-17 catalog year can be found here.